Ed Sheeran To Start A Boy Band, ‘Shape Of You’ Singer To Debut Group At His Tour

 Ed Sheeran is about to take over the music scene once more, this time with his very own boy band.
 The “Shape of You” singer recently announced that he wants to start a boy group and even shared his “master plans” on how to put them in the spotlight.

-On Wednesday, Sheeran made a special appearance on the Today Show where he surprised everyone with his plans to launch his boy band.
-Apparently, the 26-year-old singer/songwriter is determined to push the said project and is currently auditioning talents for his upcoming boy band.
+On Wednesday, Sheeran made a special appearance on the Today show, where he surprised everyone with his plans to launch his boy band.
+Apparently, the 26-year-old singer/songwriter is determined to push the project and is currently auditioning singers for his upcoming boy band.
 According to Ed, he has already written a bunch of “boy-band pop songs” for the prospective group.

 “I have a bunch of songs that I think are really good boy-band pop songs.
 And then I was like, ‘I should just put one together.'”